brainlid/wbs_markdown/README.md

       - `m` - months
 - `{actual=(duration)}` - (optional) actual time required to complete (for personal documentation)
 - `{confidence=(value)}` - (optional) explicitly set the confidence for the work estimate.
 A default confidence percent is used based on the time used.
 An hour long estimate has a higher confidence value than a week long one.
-- `{note="Text"}` - (optional) note to associate with the item.
+- `{note="Text"}` - (optional) note to associate with the work item.
+A note is visible on the rendered report on a work item through a "note" icon.
+It is also exposed in the "table" component's display of work items.
 Ex: `{note="forgotten"}`
-- `{new=true}` - (optional) explicitly signal that something in the project structure should be treated as "new" when filtering, even though it isn't a work item that we directly estimate.
-This is relevant when creating new projects or whole new modules and you would like to toggle between existing and new work views and have it correctly represented.
+- `{new=true}` - (optional) explicitly signal that something in the project structure should be treated as "new" when filtering, even though it isn't a work item that is directly estimated.
+It can be added at the top-level "new" item and all contained child items will be hidden when switched to the "Existing Structure Only" filter view.

 **NOTE:** Must be nested under a non work item.